 Fortunately, there are a few basic factors that all the diet plans agree upon, so let us concentrate on those:

 Stop the sugar-mania if you want to lose weight

 Try to minimize your intake of refined sugar and refined carbohydrates like sugar, white bread, white rice, cookies, biscuits, cakes and a whole lot of baked goods that use refined flour.
 Replace them with whole-grain alternatives like whole-grain bread, whole-wheat pasta, brown/red rice (or any other unpolished rice) and wholemeal flour.
 They not only provide more nutrition and fiber, but they are also absorbed much slower by the body, creating lesser spikes in sugar levels.
 Try some of my brown/red rice recipes: Stir-fried red rice, Chicken fried rice, Asian stir-fried chicken.
-Or go for the coconut flavored riced cauliflower for a low carb option.
+Or go for the cauliflower rice stir fry for a low carb option.

 In his book “The Six Secrets of Successful Weight Loss”, Dr.John Mansfield says that the only reason for today’s obesity problem is the consumption of high amounts of sugar and refined carbohydrates rather than fats.
 He says they lead to over-consumption and weight gain in 4 ways:

 - By reducing volume, it’s easier to eat more.
 For example, you can easily consume 4 teaspoons of sugar in a beverage but not 4 apples that have the same amount of carbohydrates.

 - Refining dramatically increases the rate of absorption and the onrush of blood sugar to the pancreas and subsequent release of large quantities of insulin and the excess glucose is converted to fat deposits.

 - Refined sugar is a common food allergen and being sensitive to a food cad lead to cravings for it which in turn leads to over-consumption.